SecZetta/integrations/seczetta/demo-baseline.md

 > Notice the difference in the domains between Lifecycle and Collaboration.
 One is mynonemployee.com the other is mynonemployeeportal.com.
 This just signifys which module you are utilizing

-The easiest way to being to onboard new people is by using the Contractors collaboration portal.
+The easiest way to onboard new people is by using the Contractors collaboration portal.
 For this portal, Linda Mason (think of her as a project manager for Acme Consulting) is able to onboard new Acme Consulting contractors as she sees fit.
 Use the credentials below to login as Linda.Mason

 | Key | Value
 | - | - |